 • Combine flour, wheat germ, baking powder, baking soda, salt in a bowl.

-• In a standing mixer combine the 3 bananas, agave, oil, vanilla and egg.
+• In a standing mixer or with a hand mixer, combine the 3 bananas, agave, oil, vanilla and egg.
 Beat until combined and bananas are mashed.

 • Gently mix in the dry ingredients in 3 stages until just combined.
 Do not over-mix.